astropy/ccdproc/docs/ccdproc/reduction_toolbox.rst

     >>> cr_cleaned = ccdproc.cosmicray_lacosmic(gain_corrected, thresh=5,
     ...                                         mbox=11, rbox=11, gbox=5)

 median
 ++++++

-Another cosmic ray cleaning algorithm available in ccdproc is `cosmicray_median` that is analogous to iraf.imred.crutil.crmedian.
+Another cosmic ray cleaning algorithm available in ccdproc is `~ccdproc.cosmicray_median` that is analogous to iraf.imred.crutil.crmedian.
 This technique can be used with `ccdproc.cosmicray_median`: